architecture-building-systems/umem-jbps-data/FILES.md

   - produced by collecting the resulting 04-extract-HPI.idf file from workflow 04-extract-HPI.vt
   - manually opened in OpenStudio, automatic geometry fix by OpenStudio, save to Hoenggerberg_HPI_OpenStudio.idf
   - used in workflow 05-fix-geometry.vt to produce Hoenggerberg_cleaned.xml
-  - FIXME:daren-thomas: causality of workflows not clear here!!
 _ Hoenggerberg_HPI_OpenStudio.osm (used to create Hoenggerberg_HPI_OpenStudio.idf)
 - Hoenggerberg_HPI_vicinity.xml (CitySim model of HPI and surrounding buildings)
   - derived from Hoenggerberg_cleaned.xml